belzetrigger/domoticz-FritzPresence/README.md

 * add active devices
 * add all known devices

 Keep in mind, normally a device must have been recent active to have a connection type.
-Also VPN devices a special, as they might not have a MAC-Address.
+Also VPN devices are special, as they might not have a MAC-Address.

 ### Wake on LAN
 To send magic packet just click on an `off` device to switch it on.
 WOL works only for ethernet.
 And the hardware must support it!
 For example the network adapter on Raspberry Pi does not support it.